MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

 </div>

-We see the same behavior with the loss per t, that is the loss is bad for low `t`
+Interestingly, we see the same behavior with the loss per t, that is the loss is bad for low `t`

 <div style="text-align: center;">
   <img src="/assets/images/imagegen/ddpm_hf_t_stats_loss.png" style="width:80%;" />